stac47/stac47.github.io/_posts/2018-03-01-understanding-relocation-elf.markdown

 If the library is loaded at `0x7ffff7bd7000`, the location of the `kExternString` (of the pointer toward the sequence of null-terminated characters) will be `0x7ffff7dd8040`.
-This value is copied the GOT.
+This value is copied to the GOT.

 ```
 (gdb) x/a 0x7ffff7bd7000 + 0x201040